9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 number of elements modified per update depends on the height of the tree, or the logarithm of the size of the tree.

-Haskell\'s standard libraries provide two collection types that are implemented using balanced trees behind the scenes: `Data.Map` for key/value pairs, and `Data.Set` for sets of values.
-As we\'ll be using `Data.Map` in the sections that follow, we\'ll give a quick introduction to it below. `Data.Set` is sufficiently similar that you should be able to pick it up quickly.
+Haskell's standard libraries provide two collection types that are implemented using balanced trees behind the scenes: `Data.Map` for key/value pairs, and `Data.Set` for sets of values.
+As we'll be using `Data.Map` in the sections that follow, we'll give a quick introduction to it below. `Data.Set` is sufficiently similar that you should be able to pick it up quickly.